 Fourth, our posture toward believers who experience same-sex attraction must be one of compassion, kindness, gentleness, and speaking the truth in love.
+(When it comes to speaking with non-believers, our friends who may have embraced or endorsed homosexuality, there’s a whole other class in the apologetics core seminar about that which may be helpful to you.
+Here, we’re thinking of how to care for believers who are seeking to walk in purity.)
 The ultimate goal for anyone with same-sex desires isn’t to develop heterosexual attractions and get married, though all things are possible with God.
-Remember, you could become attracted to people of the opposite sex and still sin by lusting after them!
-The goal isn’t heterosexuality but holiness.
-The goal is singleness to the glory of God, like we saw modeled in Jesus’ own life.
+Remember, one could become attracted to people of the opposite sex—and still sin by lusting after them!
+The goal isn’t necessarily heterosexual desires, but holiness.
+The goal is singleness to the glory of God, whether for a lifetime or for a season, if God brings a person of the opposite sex into your life to whom you can commit to give yourself sexually in marriage.
+After all, it only takes one person like that to make marriage an option.

 So here’s my question for the class: if a Christian who experiences same-sex attraction is getting to know you, are you the type of person they will be able to trust?
 Can they confide in you about this?
 Recognize that experiencing same-sex attraction can be very confusing and challenging.
 Listen and show that you care.
 Be aware that the world is sending strong signals about homosexuality.
 Some of our brothers and sisters, in their flesh, in their weakest moments, would love to believe these lies – just as all of us have lies we are prone to believe.
 Pray for them to have courage and stand strong.
 Ask how you can care for them.
 Perhaps above all, don’t define them in your mind by this one particular desire.
-Sam Allberry, in his very helpful book Is God Anti-Gay, admits his own experience of same-sex attraction, but he also says that by God’s grace this particular temptation doesn’t define him.
+Sam Allberry, in his very helpful book Is God Anti-Gay, shares his own experience of same-sex attraction, but he also says that by God’s grace this particular temptation doesn’t define him.
 In fact, he finds that he is more tempted toward pride and greed than homosexual lust.
 That’s a good reminder that we must see each other as far more than any one particular sin struggle.
 Our identity is in Christ.

-With all of that that said, let me close us with a few general points of application.
+With all of that that said, let me close us with a few general points of V. Application.

-We should treasure marriage.
+We should honor marriage.
 Hebrews 13:4 says, “Let marriage be held in honor among all, and let the marriage bed be undefiled, for God will judge the sexually immoral and adulterous.”
 Pray for those who are married that God would bless them with faithfulness and purity.
 Pray their marriages would be a witness to the world of Christ’s love for the church.
 If you’re not married, consider how you can serve married couples – help at weddings, help babysit their kids, etc.